-- "Thermostat wholesaler" means a person that is engaged in the distribution and wholesale sale of heating, ventilation, and air-conditioning components to contractors who install heating, ventilation, and air-conditioning components. - SECTION 2.
-Section 6D of chapter 21H of the General Laws, as appearing in the 2008 Official Edition, is hereby amended by inserting, after paragraph (c) the following paragraphs:- - (d) Not later than July 1, 2012, every thermostat manufacturer shall, individually or as a group, develop and file with the department and implement a plan that describes the proper collection of mercury-added thermostats in accordance with chapter 21C and the department's regulations concerning hazardous waste. - (e) Said plans shall accomplish the following:
+- SECTION 3.
+Section 6D of chapter 21H of the General Laws, as appearing in the 2006 Official Edition, is hereby amended by inserting, after paragraph (c) the following paragraphs:- - (d) Not later than July 1, 2010, every thermostat manufacturer shall, individually or as a group, develop and file with the department and implement a plan that describes the proper collection of mercury-added thermostats in accordance with chapter 21C and the department's regulations concerning hazardous waste. - (e) Said plans shall accomplish the following:

 - (1) An effective education and outreach program shall be developed and shall be directed toward wholesalers, retailers, contractors, and homeowners.
 There shall be no cost to thermostat wholesalers or thermostat retailers for education and outreach materials. - (2) Handling and recycling of mercury-added thermostats shall be consistent with the provisions of the universal waste rules. - (3) Containers for mercury-added thermostat collection shall be provided to all thermostat wholesalers.
-The cost to thermostat wholesalers shall be limited to an initial, reasonable one time fee per container as specified in the plan. - (4) Collection systems shall be provided to all collection points.
+The cost to thermostat wholesalers shall be limited to an initial, reasonable onetime fee per container as specified in the plan. - (4) Collection systems shall be provided to all collection points.
 Collection systems may include individual product mail-back or multiple collection containers.
-The cost to registered collection points shall be limited to an initial, reasonable one time fee per container as specified in the plan.
+The cost to registered collection points shall be limited to an initial, reasonable onetime fee per container as specified in the plan. - (5) A financial incentive shall be established with a minimum value of \$5.00 for the return of each mercury-added thermostat to a thermostat wholesaler by a contractor or service

-- (5) A financial incentive shall be established with a minimum value of \$5.00 for the return of each mercury-added thermostat to a thermostat wholesaler by a contractor or service technician.
-The financial incentive shall be in the form of cash or coupons that are redeemable by the contractor or service technician. - (6) A financial incentive shall be established with a minimum value of \$5.00 to homeowners or nonprofessionals for the return of each mercury-added thermostat to a collection point registered with the department.
-The financial incentive shall be in the form of cash or in the form of a coupon that may be redeemed for cash from the manufacturer or may be redeemed for a credit toward purchase of general merchandise in the retail location where the thermostat was returned. - (f) Beginning in 2013, every thermostat manufacturer shall submit an annual report to the department by April 1 of each year that includes, at a minimum, the following information: - (1) The number of mercury-added thermostats collected and recycled by that manufacturer during the previous calendar year. - 66 (2) The estimated total amount of mercury contained in the thermostat components 67 collected by that manufacturer in the previous calendar year. - (3) An evaluation of the effectiveness of the manufacturer's collection program and the financial incentive.

-- 70 (4) An accounting of the administrative costs incurred in the course of administering the collection and recycling program and the financial incentive plan. - (g) Department responsibilities.
+- technician.
+The financial incentive shall be in the form of cash or coupons that are redeemableby the contractor or service technician. - (6) A financial incentive shall be established with a minimum value of \$5.00 to homeowners or nonprofessionals for the return of each mercury-added thermostat to a collection point registered with the department.
+The financial incentive shall be in the form of cash or in the form of a coupon that may be redeemed for cash from the manufacturer or may be redeemed for a credit toward purchase of general merchandise in the retail location where the thermostat was returned. - (f) Beginning in 2011, every thermostat manufacturer shall submit an annual report to the department by April 1 of each year that includes, at a minimum, the following information: - (1) The number of mercury-added thermostats collected and recycled by that manufacturer during the previous calendar year. - (2) The estimated total amount of mercury contained in the thermostat components collected by that manufacturer in the previous calendar year. - (3) An evaluation of the effectiveness of the manufacturer's collection program and the financial incentive. - 51 (4) An accounting of the administrative costs incurred in the course of administering the 52 collection and recycling program and the financial incentive plan. - 53 (g) Department responsibilities.